Trusted WordPress tutorials, when you need them most.

 Wordfence scanner

-For free version, Wordfence automatically decides a scan schedule for your site.
+For the free version, Wordfence automatically decides a scan schedule for your site.
 Premium version users can choose their own scan schedule.

 You can set up the scanner to run in different modes.
 Some scan options are only available with the premium version.